soksanchhom/iroha/readme.txt

       - create root user (with root@sorakh.pub key)
       - append admin and money_creator role to root user( user role is already appended by default domain role)

-  - create docker file with postgres, network and volume
+  - create docker file with postgres
+  - mount volume with any host machine folder to store block